vitessio/website/content/zh/docs/13.0/reference/messaging.md

   successful ack is received.
 * **Non-blocking**: If the sending is backlogged, new messages continue to be accepted for eventual delivery.
-* **Adaptive**: Messages that fail delivery are backed off exponentially.
+* **Adaptive**: Messages that fail delivery are backed off exponentially with jitter to prevent thundering herds.
-* **Analytics**: The retention period for messages is dictated by the application.
-One could potentially choose to never delete any messages and use the data for performing analytics.
+* **Analytics**: Acknowledged messages are retained for a period of time — dictated by the `time_acked` value for the row and the `vt_purge_after` (seconds) value provided for the table — and can be used for analytics.
 * **Transactional**: Messages can be created or acked as part of an existing transaction.
 The action will complete only if the commit succeeds.